pauly-van/mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  Steam User Activity
+  Steam Game Activity
 ## Sub-Heading ##
-  PC gaming community, stalking data of your fellow Steam gamers
+  PC gaming community – making sure you keep up to date on all the news and releases for your favorite games!
 ## Summary ##
-  The application will save a users video game data to persistent storage from Steam client's API.
-It will display your favorite streamers, competitve players, and video game developer's activity!
-Think of this as your favorites list of a user's video game history.
-Check to see if they are playing your favorite games, or catch them playing releases that appeal to you!
-The data will be neatly displayed on a webpage with the viewer able to look at recent activity, last login, most played genre, etc.
+  The application will save video game news to persistent storage from Steam client's API.
+It will display your favorite titles and attach news on its activity!
+Think of this as your favorites list on new releases and updates.
+Check to see if your favorite games have new DLC, expansions or new follow-ups.
+The data will be neatly displayed on a webpage with the viewer able to look at recent activity that updates on refresh.
 ## Problem ##
   The one thing that is consistent with gamers is that there is never enough games.
-In the world of gaming, sometimes you want to follow gamers and see what games they are playing and how they are ranking.
-The issue is sprung when you want to be kept up to date with multiple people without having to navigate through mulitple user profiles.
+In the world of gaming, sometimes you want to follow a personalize collection of anticipated titles.
+The issue is when you have to manually look up each game to be  up to date with your favorites.
 ## Solution ##
-  Steam user activity pulls all your favorite players activity into one easy to navigate metric page.
-Follow the latest trends of your friends or popular players.
-Keep up with newest releases, and follow players that are part of your favorites list.
-Set or retrieve a user's stats, achievements or leaderboard scores
+  Steam Game Activity pulls all your favorite video games into one easy to navigate page.
+Follow the latest trends, keep up with newest releases, and follow upcoming news on your favorites list.
 ## Quote from You ##
-  "Get the player metrics you need at Steam User Activity"
+  "Get the video game news you need at Steam Game Title Activity"
 ## How to Get Started ##
-  All you need to do is enter a steam users handle and it will keep tabs on your user everytime you refresh!
+  All you need to do is enter game title and it will keep tabs on your developers everytime you refresh!
 ## Customer Quote ##
-  "Steam User Activity is fabulous!
-I have all my favorite streamers activity all in one place!"
+  "Steam Game Activity is fabulous!
+I have all my favorite all in one place!
+All I have to do is ADD!"
 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.